Our Law Firm in Austin Can Help You With Your Second Offense

 If you are also charged with a subsequent offense of D.W.I. or a first offense of Intoxication Manslaughter, or Intoxication Assault at the time of the incident, bond conditions will require further control of your freedom in the state of Texas.
 Your vehicle will be required to have a device known as a Vehicle Ignition Interlock Device installed.
 This device requires a breathalyzer test before the engine can be engaged.
 If your results show any level of intoxication, the vehicle will be temporarily disabled and the courts will administer an “Accused to Abstain from Alcohol Use and Use of Controlled Substances Without a Prescription” order.
 This order will then be enforced by the court through random drug testing that will result in further penalties if failed, tampered, or avoided.

 Any criminal conviction brings a world of uncertainty to the accused.
 For second time offenders, this uncertainty is intensified by harsher penalties and heavier monetary fines.
-If you or someone you know have been accused of their second D.W.I. offense in the state of Texas, please give us a call at The Shrum Law Office and let our seasoned criminal defense lawyers handle the judge and jury for you.
+If you or someone you know have been accused of their second D.W.I. offense in the state of Texas, please give us a call at The Law Office of Matthew Shrum and let our seasoned criminal defense lawyers handle the judge and jury for you.